Peteroms/Terraform/README.md

-AWS architecture using Terraform as iac.
+AWS architecture using Terraform as iac platform.